Speedgoat-Application-Engineering-Team/More-Electric-Aircraft-EMS-HIL/README.md

  - Model and simulate an emergency power system of a More Electric Aircraft (MEA) composed of fuel cells, lithium-ion batteries and supercapacitors
 - Seamlessly transition from MIL to HIL within Simulink without changing your model
 - Interface the MEA digital twin with the EMS controller using ARINC 429
-- Leverage HIL simulation to validate EMS controls in emergency landing scenarios
+- Leverage HIL testing to validate EMS controls in emergency landing scenarios

 ----------